Last Updated on November 8, 2022.

 - Some allergy sufferers can combat their sensitivities simply by taking over-the-counter medications whereas those who develop severe reactions may need to find a new home for their pet.

 - Most breeders will accept animals back into their homes should one of their customers need to find a new home for their pets.

-Primary Author: Gail Dick, Millermeade Farms
+Primary Author: Gail Smith, Millermeade Farms

 Contributors: Nicole Belval, formerly of Prickly Pair Hedgehogs; Susan Crocker, Susan’s Hawkeye Hedgies, Melissa Ramos